NFL Street 2

 NFL Street 2 is an American football video game developed by EA Tiburon and published by Electronic Arts under the EA Sports BIG label.
-It was originally released for the PlayStation 2, GameCube and Xbox on December 22, 2004.
+It was originally released for the PlayStation 2, GameCube and Xbox on December 26, 2004.
 It features then-New York Giants tight end Jeremy Shockey and rapper Xzibit on the cover.
 The game is compatible with Madden NFL 06, as players can import their Own The City players to it.
-The game's compatibility also extends to other EA games like Need for Speed: Underground 2, SSX 3, Madden NFL 2005, NCAA Football 2005, NFL Street, GoldenEye: Rogue Agent, NBA Live 2005, and NBA Street Vol. 2, where if players have these games on their memory cards (or hard drive in Xbox's case), they can earn 25,000 points in the game.
+The game's compatibility also extends to other EA games like Need for Speed: Underground 2, SSX 3, Madden NFL 2005, NCAA Football 2005, NFL Street, GoldenEye: Rogue Agent, NBA Live 2005, and NBA Street Vol. 2, where if players have these games on their memory cards (or Xbox hard drive), they can earn 25,000 points in the game.

-It was later ported to the PlayStation Portable in 2005 under the name NFL Street 2 Unleashed.
+It was ported to the PlayStation Portable in 2005 under the name NFL Street 2 Unleashed.